Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: SUMMARY

 \section{SUMMARY}

-We have clarified the difference of the surface effects between the inclusive $(p,p'x)$ and $(d,d'x)$ reactions and the cause of the difference.
+We have clarified the difference in the peripherality of the inclusive $(p,p'x)$ and $(d,d'x)$ reactions and the cause of the difference.
 The energy spectra calculated by SCDW with LFG and FG were compared to the experimental data of the $(p,p'x)$ and $(d,d'x)$ reactions on several combinations of targets and incident energies.
-By comparing the energy spectra with LFG and FG, we have found that the surface effect is necessary to reproduce the experimental data for both $(p,p'x)$ and $(d,d'x)$ reactions.
+By comparing the energy spectra with LFG and FG, we have found that the consideration of the nuclear surface is necessary to reproduce the experimental data for both $(p,p'x)$ and $(d,d'x)$ reactions.

-We have investigated in more details the difference of the surface effects in the two reactions by comparing the radial distributions of the energy spectra.
-The radial peak positions for each energy transfer $\omega$ shift to the outer region of the nucleus as $\omega$ decrease and the tendencies were almost the same for the two reactions.
+We have investigated the difference in the peripherality of the $(p,p'x)$ and $(d,d'x)$ reactions by comparing the radial distributions of the energy spectra.
+The radial peak positions for each energy transfer $\omega$ shifts to the outer region of the nucleus as $\omega$ decrease and the tendencies were almost the same for the two reactions.
 However, the opposite trend was observed between the two reactions in terms of the peak height.
-As a result, it has been found that the surface effect becomes larger for the $(d,d'x)$ reaction than the $(p,p'x)$ reaction.
+As a result, it has been found that the peripherality get stronger for the $(d,d'x)$ reaction than the $(p,p'x)$ reaction.
 Moreover, we compared the radial distributions ignoring the absorption by the nucleus.
-The results show almost identical radial distributions and it has been found that the cause of the stronger surface effect in the $(d,d'x)$ reaction is the stronger absorption of deuteron than proton.
+The results show almost identical radial distributions and it has been found that the cause of the stronger peripherality of the $(d,d'x)$ reaction is the stronger absorption of deuteron than proton.

-We have applied the above findings on surface effects in $(d,d'x)$ reaction to the improvement of the phenomenological model by Kalbach to calculate continuum deuteron inelastic scattering.
-We have newly introduced a surface effect into the model.
-For the finite well depth $V$, which is the adjustable parameter associated with the surface effect, the optimized value for the proton-induced reactions was insufficient to reproduce the experimental data of the $(d,d'x)$ reaction.
-When the value of $V$ was set much smaller, as suggested by the analysis with SCDW, the calculated values reproduced the experimental data well over a wide emission energy range.
-This result has indicated that parameter optimization of a phenomenological model has been justified by a microscopic reaction model.
+We have applied the above findings on the peripherality of $(d,d'x)$ reaction to the improvement of the phenomenological model by Kalbach to calculate continuum deuteron inelastic scattering.
+For the finite well depth $V$, which is the adjustable parameter associated with the surface correction, the optimized value for the proton-induced reactions was insufficient to reproduce the experimental data of the $(d,d'x)$ reaction.
+When the value of $V$ was set much smaller, as suggested by the analysis with SCDW model, the calculated values reproduced the experimental data well over a wide emission energy range.
+This result has indicated that parameter optimization of the phenomenological reaction model has been justified by the SCDW model.